mipimipi/otr/README.md

 #### Submitting cut lists to cutlist.at

-If self-created cut lists are used (i.e., dedicated cut intervals with `otr cut --cutlist ...`), otr can generate corresponding cut list files and upload them to [cutlist.at](http://cutlist.at) automatically to make them publicly available.
+If self-created cut lists are used (i.e., dedicated cut intervals with `otr cut --cutlist ...`), otr can generate corresponding cut list files and upload them to [cutlist.at](http://cutlist.at) automatically to make the cut lists publicly available.
 This requires a registration at cutlist.at (i.e., an access token - $$FRED).
 Furthermore, the [otr configuration](#configuration) must be set up accordingly.
-If required, the attributes of such cut lists can be adjusted on the cutlist.at web site, after they were uploaded.
+If required, the attributes of such cut lists can be adjusted on the cutlist.at web site, after the  upload.

-The generated cut list files that are stored in the sub folder `OTR` of the user-specific cache directory of your OS (that is typically `<XDG-CACHE-HOME-DIR>` - i.e., in most cases `~/.cache` -  on Linux, `~/Library/Caches` on macOS, `C:\Users\<YOUR_USER_NAME>\AppData\Local` on Windows).
+The generated cut list files are stored in the sub folder `OTR` of the user-specific cache directory of your OS (that is typically `<XDG-CACHE-HOME-DIR>` - i.e., in most cases `~/.cache` -  on Linux, `~/Library/Caches` on macOS, `C:\Users\<YOUR_USER_NAME>\AppData\Local` on Windows).
 After they were uploaded, these files are no longer required and can be deleted.

 ## Verbosity